JamesGreenaway/craftcms/README.md

 `SECURITY-KEY=<thirty-two-characters>`
 >The security key **must** match the existing project.

-The docker image will run `composer update` to install all the dependencies when it cannot find a `/vendors` directory.
+The docker image will run `composer install` to install all the dependencies when it cannot find a `/vendors` directory.
 Craft's `.env` file will be created for us and auto-populated with our project's environment variables.

 ---